 De-Icing Your System

 No unit will cool appropriately if it is iced up.
 Fortunately, however, it is a simple procedure to melt the ice.
 Just turn off the system and allow it to run in the fan only mode and the ice will quickly melt.
 You can also opt to shut the entire system down until it the ice is completely melted.

 Cleaning and Maintenance

-Many times, the system needs to be cleaned, but not necessarily repaired.
+Many times, the system needs to be cleaned but not necessarily repaired.
 To clean the unit, begin by removing any debris near the inside, and then carefully clean the fan blades on the outside.
 You should also clean the condenser fins.
 However, make sure you turn the unit off before it is cleaned, and handle fins and blades carefully, as they can easily break or bend.

 If your attic is easily accessible, evaluate ducts to ensure air is freely flowing in and out.
-They definitely require cleaning if they are dirty enough to inhibit air flow.
-Sometimes you will discover that a register has accidentally been partially or completely closed.
+They require cleaning if they are dirty enough to inhibit air flow.
+Sometimes you will discover that a register has accidentally been partially or entirely closed.
 Regularly checking the ducts ensures the proper flow of air.

 The steps above should be taken whenever you think your air conditioner may not be running correctly.
 By running through these simple checks, you may be able to save a substantial amount of money before calling a technician from a professional repair company.
 However, as you probably are aware of, some jobs must be completed by an experienced professional.
 These include electrical repairs and adding freon.